A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Fresh fish and seafood

 Head to Wright Brothers for globally-inspired fish and seafood.
-The restaurant setting is modern and light, and fresh fish is delivered here from Devon each day.
+The Battersea Power Station restaurant is modern and light, and fresh fish are delivered here from Devon each day.
 There's an oyster bar, daily-changing fish specials, and dishes like cod with chorizo or comforting fish pie.
 Cocktails and a lengthy wine list are available.

 Bread Street Kitchen & Bar